What About Us (Pink song): Critical reception

 "What About Us" was met with mostly positive reviews from music critics.
 Althea Legaspi of Rolling Stone considered it an "emotional dance floor anthem".
 Writing for The New York Times, Caryn Ganz commended the track and highlighted Pink's vocals, saying, "she lets the emotion in her tremendous voice do the heavy lifting, shifting from wonder to frustration to anger".
 Vulture writer Dee Lockett was impressed by the song's upbeat production in contrast with the lyrics about "capturing such a desperate mood".
 Louise Bruton from The Irish Times said the song's message addresses "the marginalised and the mistreated".

 While reviewing Beautiful Trauma, Mike Nied of Idolator praised "What About Us" for being an "insightful statement" and lauded the "effortlessly cool" production.
 Mike Wass, also from Idolator, favored the track's blending of acoustic and electronic elements and praised Pink for being able to create a political song "without being obnoxious".
 Lewis Corner of Gay Times called the track "a scaling anthem ready for an arena show".
 Labeling "What About Us" an "empowering ballad", Raisa Bruner from Time said the song marks a departure from Pink's "bombastic tendencies" and showcases "the depth of [Pink's] feelings" as well as her powerful voice.
 Allison Bowsher of Much said the song is "her most politically and socially conscious song to date".

 In his review of Beautiful Trauma for Variety, Chris Willman labeled the song a "sad dance-floor thumper" with beseeching, "soul-searching" lyrics.
 Hilary Hughes of MTV News praised the song's production, stating it sounds "steady, dance floor-ready", and positively compared the song to Coldplay's "A Sky Full of Stars" (2015).
 Andrew Unterberger from Billboard also noted similarities between the "spectral EDM foray" of "What About Us" and "A Sky Full of Stars".
 According to Unterberger, the "anthemic" song also has themes of "hurt, anger and fear".
 Deeming the track as a "political anthem", Moran complimented the powerful message of "honest desperation and untouchable strength".
 In his review of the album, Slant Magazines Josh Hurst called the song "spacy [and] atmospheric".

 For Lauren Moraski from HuffPost, "What About Us" was a "strong pop song that showcases Pink's vocal chops".
 Chris Gerard from the Washington Blade described it as a "yearning, emotional anthem" and noted Pink's "sincere and deeply felt" vocals, saying the song is "among the finest singles" of her career.
 ABC News critic Allan Raible named "What About Us" one of the standout tracks from Beautiful Trauma and wrote Pink's vocal performance gives it a "surprisingly organic heft".
-The Guardians Gavin Haynes labeled the song as "the worst sort of Katy Perry anthemics about how we're all just 'rockets pointed up at the stars'".
+In a negative review, The Guardians Gavin Haynes labeled the song as "the worst sort of Katy Perry anthemics about how we're all just 'rockets pointed up at the stars'".
 "What About Us" received a Grammy nomination for Best Pop Solo Performance at the 60th Annual ceremony.